-A second, opposite, view is advocated by Yehezkel Kaufmann in his Religion of Israel (Chicago, 1960).
+Yehezkel Kaufmann advocates a second, opposing view in his The Religion of Israel (Chicago, 1960).
 "He maintains that the Hebrews were so far from being myth-makers in any period of their history that they did not even understand the nature of myth" (Oswalt, 167).
-His "evidence" lies in the prohibitions to pray to idols (Isaiah 44:9-20), but herein is the demise of his view.
+His "evidence" lies in the prohibitions to pray to idols (Isaiah 44:9-20), but herein lies the demise of his view.
 If the Hebrews were completely unfamiliar with myth, this passage would lose all its force.
-This explanation also does not explain the existence of the allusions to myth as well which have already been pointed out in Job.
+This explanation also does not account for the existence of allusions to myth, which have already been noted in Job.